lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 # Private Key Format

+An ML-KEM private key is encoded by storing its 64-octet seed in the privateKey field as follows.

+{{FIPS203}} specifies two formats for an ML-KEM private key: a 64-octet seed and an (expanded) private key, which is referred to as the decapsulation key.
+The expanded private key (and public key) is computed from the seed using `ML-KEM.KeyGen_internal(d,z)` (algorithm 16) using the first 32 octets as *d* and the remaining 32 octets as *z*.

 "Asymmetric Key Packages" {{!RFC5958}} describes how to encode a private key in a structure that both identifies what algorithm the private key is for and allows for the public key and additional attributes about the